nathantspencer/QuickDash/README.md

  - Navigate to the [latest release on the releases page](https://github.com/nathantspencer/QuickDash/releases)
  - Download `UninstallQuickDash.bat`
- - Open to the folder on your PC where this file was downloaded, then double-click it
+ - Open the folder on your PC where this file was downloaded, then double-click it
  - Successful uninstallation will display a result like the one shown below; QuickDash is deactivated immediately

 ![image](https://github.com/user-attachments/assets/90473179-88a5-4604-912c-a58f737d9dfc)